-The Community College of Allegheny County will hold a virtual 2020 Commencement celebration on Thursday, May 14, at 7:00 p.m.
+The Community College of Allegheny County will hold a 2021 Virtual Commencement celebration on Thursday, May 20, at 7 p.m.
 The ceremony, which will include the reading of graduates’ names, will be streamed on the college’s YouTube channel.
 Graduates, their families and friends are invited to watch the ceremony on their computer or device and to participate in the celebration through social media.

 The Community College of Allegheny County is partnering with Verizon and the National Association for Community College Entrepreneurship (NACCE) to ensure equitable access to STEM (Science, Technology, Engineering & Math) education in under-resourced communities across the nation.
 Verizon, through its education initiative Verizon Innovative Learning (VIL) is partnering with NACCE to offer a free, year-round program for middle-school aged boys and girls through 45 NACCE-member colleges.
 Through the engaging hands-on program, students will learn next-gen technology skills such as design thinking, 3D printing and augmented reality as well as social entrepreneurship.
 Developed in partnership with Verizon, this program is designed to create a more diverse pipeline of skilled workers in STEM fields.
 Verizon Innovative Learning is a key part of Citizen Verizon, the company’s responsible business plan for economic, environmental and social advancement to help move the world forward for all.